Skip to main content

 To win this award, we’re looking for written, audio, video or photography work about the business of pubs or beer.
 Maybe it appears in trade titles aimed at licensees, restaurateurs, BWS buyers for supermarkets or bottle shop owners – or maybe it takes a look from outside.

-Best Self-Published Beer Writing sponsored by Outland Beers
+Best Self-Published Beer Writing

 Gold: £1,000 • Silver: £500

 This award is for written (not audio/video/photography) work that has been self-published rather than commissioned, including books, blogs, social media posts, website pieces, etc. Blogs and websites will be judged on both the quality of the writing and the design – as both are important in enthusing readers.
-Please DON’T simply send us the url to your blogsite – if you want to win, you should select the FOUR posts you’re most proud of.

-Best Citizen Beer Communicatorsponsored by Harvey’s Tom Paine
+Best Citizen Beer Communicator

 Gold: £1,000 • Silver: £500

-This award is open to anyone who has never communicated (writing, audio, video, photography, PR, social media, training, marketing, other) about beer in a professional capacity.
+This award is open to anyone who has never communicated (writing, audio, video, photography, PR, social media, training, marketing, etc.) about beer in a professional capacity.
 Entries for this category can be written, audio or video.
 No fee is required to enter this category.

-Best Communication About Cider sponsored by Aspall Cyder
+Best Communication About Cider

 Gold: £1,000 • Silver: £500